is Paint Protection Film (PPF)?

 finish without damaging the paint.
 In fact, we encourage removal

 after 5-7 years, or upon any sign of deterioration.
 On repainted vehicles, it is highly recommended that quality assurance is obtained from the bodyshop before the installation of paint protection film.
-The workmanship and quality of paint repairs can affect film removability.
+The workmanship and quality of repaints can affect film's safe removability.
 Paint lifting is more likely to occur when removing film from a repainted surface.
-Since we have no way to determine the quality of your paintwork, neither 3M nor UltraShield of Orlando are responsible for any resulting damage.
-If a vehicle has been poorly repainted (sometimes evident by finish irregularites, peeling, or bubbling), we do not recommend the use of paint protection film.
+Since we have no way to determine the quality of your paintwork, neither the film manufacturer nor UltraShield Orlando are responsible for any resulting damage.
+If a vehicle has been poorly or improperly repainted, and/or has not cured, we do not recommend the use of paint protection film.

 it increase my resale value?